- Latin America

 Hours: Set your own hours and manage lessons in your personal Preply calendar.

 Pay: Your earnings depend on the hourly rate you set in the profile and how often you can provide lessons.
-If you have a wide availability and your profile is appealing to students, they are likely to book more lessons and as a result you will earn more.
+If you have wide availability and your profile is appealing to students, they are likely to book more lessons and as a result, you will earn more.
 The most popular tutors on Preply earn up to $550 weekly.

 Preply takes a 100% commission fee of your first lesson payment with every new student.
 For all subsequent lessons, the commission varies from 33 to 18% and depends on the number of completed lesson hours with students.
 The more tutoring you do through Preply, the less commission you pay.